b1p01arC0nf1d3nc3/OSINT-playground/README.md

 ## Installation

 The environment can be installed and run in two ways:
-- using Docker
+- Using Docker
-- cloning the repo and then running the `app.py` file using python in a terminal
+- Cloning the repo and then running the `app.py` file using python in a terminal

 ### Docker
 Docker should already be installed before attempting the following steps.
 You can find install instructions [here]([https://link-url-here.org](https://docs.docker.com/engine/install/)) if you do not currently have Docker installed.